Mumbai is a fascinating city, no doubt. But about 54 km away lies Vasai, a closely knit township, steeped in culture and boasting a glorious history.

 A few minutes later, I came across a hardware store that was just opening its shutters.
 I guessed that a regular 10-12 mm screw might just work and it did!
 Not just that, it was far sturdier than before.
 These repairs cost me a total of ₹8.

 My plans back on track, I swiftly made my way through the town of Alibaug until I reached the town of Revdanda.
 This was the flattest section of the entire journey and I clocked over 20 km/hr despite moderate traffic and the usual morning chaos on the roads in and around Alibag.

 After a quick vada-pav-and-chai breakfast in Revdanda town, I went to quickly glance at the ruins of the Portuguese-built Revdanda Fort.
 I didn’t spend much time there, but it looked like its centuries-old walls had many stories they’d like to tell.
-From a photographer’s perspective, the fort’s crumbing church tower and beach-side walls made for a very dramatic setting.
+From a photographer’s perspective, the fort’s crumbling church tower and beach-side walls made for a very dramatic setting.

-Leaving Revdanda at 12:30 pm I finally encountered the big challenge of the expedition – an uphill climb under the mid-day sun.
+Leaving Revdanda at 12:30 pm I finally encountered the real challenge of the expedition – an uphill climb under the mid-day sun.
 Fortunately, this one wasn’t too hard as the green cover of Phansad Wildlife Sanctuary provided me with shade and refreshingly cool temperatures.
 I rode on and the golden sands of Kashid beach came into view an hour later.